 This post may contain affiliate links.
 If you make a purchase after clicking one, I may receive a small commission at no cost to you.

 Teething isn’t all sunshine and rainbows, obviously.
-Here’s your arsenal to battle those sore gums and keep your baby comfortable:
+Here’s your arsenal to battle those sore gums and keep your baby comfortable.

-- Teething Rings & Toys: These lifesavers provide a safe surface for gnawing and chomping.
+These lifesavers provide a safe surface for gnawing and chomping.
 Look for textured or chilled options for extra gum-soothing power.

-- Cool Cloths to the Rescue: A wet washcloth chilled in the fridge can be a welcome relief for irritated gums.
+A wet washcloth chilled in the fridge can be a welcome relief for irritated gums.

-- Gentle Gum Massage: Gently rub your clean finger along your baby’s gums to apply pressure and ease discomfort.
+Gently rub your clean finger along your baby’s gums to apply pressure and ease discomfort.

-- Chilled Pureed Goodness (for Older Babies): Teething can make little mouths tender.
+Teething can make little mouths tender.
 Offer chilled mashed fruits and veggies (like avocado or sweet potato) for a soothing and yummy way to numb the gums.
 Remember to consult your pediatrician before introducing solids (and check out my guide to baby-led weaning).

-- Over-the-Counter Relief (with a Pediatrician’s Help): For some babies, OTC pain relievers like acetaminophen or ibuprofen can provide relief.
+For some babies, OTC pain relievers like acetaminophen or ibuprofen can provide relief.
 Always consult your pediatrician for the correct dosage and type of medication for your baby.

-- Mesh Teethers (Consult Pediatrician First): These teethers can be helpful for some babies, but be sure to talk to your pediatrician first to ensure they are age-appropriate and safe for your specific child.
+These teethers can be helpful for some babies, but be sure to talk to your pediatrician first to ensure they are age-appropriate and safe for your specific child.

 Teething Products That Help